 An activated sprinkler on the lawn.

-If you’re particularly troubled by cats visiting at night, check out our article on why cats meow at night and solutions to better understand nocturnal feline behavior.
+If you’re particularly troubled by cats visiting at night, check out our article on why cats meow at night to better understand nocturnal feline behavior.

 Creating Cat-Friendly Alternatives